JRDittenber/FinalProjectDataScienceFoundations2024Fall/README.md

-citation : project based on Bappy Ahmed - with MIT License
+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+This project is based on the end-to-end deployment project created by Bappy Ahmed.
+Special thanks for making this available under the MIT License.